sympy/sympy/doc/src/tutorial/assumptions.rst

 can also be used for plain SymPy integers and other objects.
 The assumptions predicates are available on any instance of :class:`~.Basic` which is the superclass for most classes of SymPy objects.
-A plain Python :class:`int` is not a :class:`~.Basic` instance and will can not be used to query assumptions predicates.
+A plain Python :class:`int` is not a :class:`~.Basic` instance and can not be used to query assumptions predicates.
 We can "sympify" regular Python objects to become SymPy objects with :func:`~.sympify` or ``S`` (:class:`~.SingletonRegistry`) and then the assumptions system can be used: